The-Coding-World/GS-PRoject/README.md

     ↓
 Launch campaign & track results

+---

+### Exercises

+1. **Write down the advantages of advertising on radio.**

+   - Radio advertising is cost-effective and delivers messages frequently throughout the day.
+   - It reaches mobile audiences, is quick to produce, and supports local targeting and call-to-action.

+2. **Chalk out an exhibition campaign for a product having a pan-India appeal in order to make it successful throughout the country.**

+   - Identify the target audience and regions across India.
+   - Choose diverse locations for exhibitions to ensure wide coverage.
+   - Use local languages, celebrity endorsements, and interactive demo stalls.
+   - Integrate digital promotions and feedback collection to maximize impact.

+3. **Explain the latest trend of convergence in advertising with suitable examples.**

+   - Convergence means blending various media platforms (TV, internet, social media).
+   - Example: A TV ad featuring a QR code sending viewers to a social media contest page.
+   - Integrated influencer campaigns across YouTube, Instagram, and TV build greater reach and engagement.

+4. **On what basis does market segmentation occur?
+Discuss each characteristic briefly.**

+   - Geographic: locality, climate, city/rural.
+   - Demographic: age, gender, income, occupation.
+   - Psychographic: aspirations, lifestyle, attitude.
+   - Behaviouristic: buying habits, brand loyalty, usage rate.

+---
+---
 ## Unit 2: Production Process: Film / TV / Print / Radio / Internet

 ### Film